elunna/nerfhack-changelog/README.md

 * Deals shock damage when used bare-handed
 * When monks don these, they occasionally release a chain lightning blast
 * Grants MC1
+* Crowning gift for monks

 ### Glyph Shard
 * This powerful gem allows the player to open a portal to a specific level.
 * To bind a level to the shard, simply (a)pply it on the desired level.
 This can only be performed once per game, so choose carefully-only one level can ever be linked.
-* Rumors say a Glyph Shard is guarded by an icy dragon in Sokobon...
+* Rumors say a Glyph Shard is guarded by an icy dragon in Sokoban...

 ## NEW MONSTERS

 Many new monsters have been added to NerfHack.
-See the separate file with all the additions and info on changes from related variants:
+See the separate file with all the additions and info on changes from related variants.

 ## MONSTER CHANGES